 About Lainie Rutkow

-Senior Adviser to the President for National Capital Academic Strategy
+Senior Adviser to the President for Strategic Initiatives

 Office of the President

-As senior adviser to the president for strategic initiatives, Lainie Rutkow leads the development and implementation of a collaborative, universitywide strategy to enhance activities, visibility, and impact of faculty, researchers, and students in the nation’s capital.
-She works with President Ronald J. Daniels and senior staff to identify and promote academic programming opportunities that support a bidirectional relationship between university initiatives in Baltimore and Washington, D.C.
+As senior adviser to the president for strategic initiatives, Lainie Rutkow leads the development and implementation of a collaborative, universitywide strategy to enhance the activities, visibility, and impact of Johns Hopkins faculty, researchers, and students in the nation’s capital and beyond.
+She works with President Ronald J. Daniels and senior staff to develop and implement academic programming and other opportunities that support a bidirectional flow of university initiatives in Baltimore and Washington, D.C.
 Rutkow also serves as project lead for the Johns Hopkins Coronavirus Resource Center and is a member of the senior team leading all aspects of the university’s pandemic response.

 Rutkow earned her bachelor’s degree in comparative literature and history of science and medicine from Yale University.
 She holds a J.D. from New York University School of Law, and an MPH and PhD in health policy and management from the Johns Hopkins Bloomberg School of Public Health.
 She is a member of the bar in New York.